lenra-io/docs/src/markdown/getting-started.md

 lenra start
 ```

-## Deploy the hello world example to the online platform
+## Deploy your app to the online platform

 When your application is ready to be shared with others you might find interest into deploying it to the online platform.